 Mr. Stacy took some questions regarding urban growth.
 He is hoping that in the Comprehensive plan there will be some design plan inroads.

 3b.
-Lane Use: Enhanced Housing Choices-Dan
+Lane Use: Enhanced Housing Choices-Dan Rutzick

 Feedback Dan got from community was very supportive of options, smaller dwellings may have sliding scale of costs to make it more affordable (750 sq foot dwelling development costs are same as 2500 sq foot home.
 Dan distributed letter reviewed by Susan Anderson of Portland Bureau of Planning and Sustainability.
 Committee meets 2nd Monday of the Month

 3c.
-Don Mack absent but sent report that Lorraine read.
+Don Mack absent but sent report that Lorraine read. (see committee reports)

-3D: EP: Lee-preparadness committee reports now has shelves and it is very organized.
+3D: EP: Lee-Emergency preparadness committee reports we now have shelves and it is very organized and inventoried.
 March 25th at 7PM at SEUL is next EP meeting.

 3f: SE Board: John Noel is absent but Tony reported.
 Candidates running for office will not be able to discuss their candidacy at Board meetings, just specific issues.

 Tree Team: Lee: Sunnyside Street Tree Team has a pruning workshop this Saturday.
 See Lee about details.

-Lee will propose at our Board meeting tonight will ask if Street Tree team can become an SNA committee.
+Lee will propose at our Board meeting tonight that Street Tree team become an SNA committee.

+Public Comment

 Maryann Schwab reported that the Water Bureau is blocking efforts to get Mt Tabor reservoir back up and running.
 Jeff Cole had questions for Bob Stacy regarding unspent money that Metro has-Jeff says that the Bond Money is of concern as we have already spent a lot of money, and with the great influx of population coming in maybe some of this money could be used to use this resource to create new parkland in Sunnyside.

+Meeting was adjourned at 8:05 PM

 Sunnyside Neighborhood Association Board Meeting March 13, 2014

-Present: Tony, Dan, Josh, Lee, Jeff,
+Present: Board Members) Tony, Dan, Josh, Lee, Jeff, Lorraine, Reuben, Elena.
+Excused: John Noel, Kelsy Calvin, Rachel Browne, Hannah Kapell, Mary Ann Schwab

+Meeting came to order at 8:15PM

-Motion to approve minutes from February (Josh) seconded (Lee) Reuben Abstained Motion passed unanimously
+Motion to approve February minutes from February (Josh) seconded (Lee) Reuben Abstained Motion passed unanimously

 Agenda is amended and presented-Reuben motioned to approve modified agenda, Lee Seconded, Passed unanimously